sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Visit http://172.16.255.251/ (or the IP of the second host that you are using).
 You will see that the count persists because Flocker routes the traffic from either node named in the deployment file to the one that has the application.

-Migrating a container to the second host
+Migrating a Container to the Second Host
 ========================================

 The diagram below illustrates your current server-side Flocker setup: